| |

 from both economic and

-will be led by the nuclear military industrial fossil fuel complex ("MIC" for
+a sustainable eco-system.
+The evidence is clear that the military industrial fossil fuel complex ("MIC" for

-short) that President Dwight Eisenhower identified 60 years ago as the
+This resistance that President Dwight Eisenhower identified 60 years ago as a

-great burden on humanity.
-Therefore whatever avoidance of C3 is possible, requires
+great burden on humanity and is now led by an expanded nuclear military industrial fossil fuel complex.
+Therefore whatever avoidance of C3 is still possible, will require

 the end of oil and fossil fuel addiction, giving up the nuclear option